Kuala Lumpur Inner Ring Road: Jalan Pudu-Hang Tuah intersections

-The 114-year-old Pudu Prison's wall between Jalan Pudu and Jalan Hang Tuah was demolished on 20 June 2010 by the Kuala Lumpur City Hall (Dewan Bandaraya Kuala Lumpur (DBKL)) to make way for a road expansion and tunnel project on Jalan Pudu.
-In February 2022 it got replaced to Bukit Bintang City Centre.
+The 114-year-old Pudu Prison's wall between Jalan Pudu and Jalan Hang Tuah was demolished on 21 June 2010 by the Kuala Lumpur City Hall (DBKL) to make way for a road expansion and tunnel project on Jalan Pudu.
+On 20 January 2022 it got replaced to Bukit Bintang City Centre.

 Section between Raja Chulan and Imbi

 The section of the Inner Ring Road between Raja Chulan and Imbi intersections was changed to one-way road in 2007 because of the opening of the SMART Tunnel and the Sultan Ismail–Kampung Pandan Link.
 As a result, motorists travelling in clockwise direction are diverted to Jalan Raja Chulan and Jalan Imbi.
 However, the road divider along the section remained intact to retain the support of the overhead KL Monorail tracks.
 As a result, motorists travelling at the wrong side of the road may tend to cross illegally to the other carriageway, exposing them to risks of accidents.

+On 1 May 2024, the section of the Inner Ring Road between Raja Chulan and Imbi intersections changed back to bi-directions.
+However on 22 July 2024, that section changed again to single direction from Imbi intersections to Raja Chulan.